hazelcast-guides/hazelcast-image-search/README.md

 1. build the project: `mvn clean package`
 2. deploy the pipeline: `docker compose run deploy-image-loader`
 3. monitor the logs: `docker compose logs --follow hz`
+4. to generate events, copy some images from the _images_ folder into the _www_ folder.
+A new pipeline event will be created for each image.

 Iterate on the pipeline until you have finished the whole thing, and you are sinking vectors into Hazelcast with no errors.